Land Transfers in Northeast British Columbia

 - Crown land in BC being transferred to First Nations, as private land (fee simple*), which would be subject to laws, bylaws, zoning regulations and property taxes — like any other private property.

-- First Nations may apply to the federal government to add these land selections to an existing reserve or creation as a new reserve through the federal ATR process.
+- First Nations may apply to the federal government to add these land selections to an existing reserve or to create as a new reserve through the federal ATR process.

 *fee simple = privately owned land registered under the provincial Land Title Act.